 The subsidiary incorporated in the PRC is required by the relevant PRC regulations and the articles of association to appropriate, where applicable, certain percentage of profit after taxation (after offsetting all recognised tax losses carried forward from previous financial years) arrived at in accordance with the Company Law of the PRC and Company's articles of association each year to statutory reserves.
 The appropriation to statutory reserves must be made before distribution of dividends to shareholders.
 Subject to certain restrictions, part of the reserve may be converted to increase share capital or be used to make up losses.
 These statutory reserves are not distributable in the form of cash dividends.
-Amount of retained earnings appropriated to the statutory reserve amounts to RMB207,000 or S\$43,000 (2008: RMB52,000 or S\$11,000).
+The amount of retained earnings appropriated to the statutory reserve amounted to \$69,000 (RMB353,000 equivalent) (2009: \$43,000 (RMB207,000 equivalent)).